Why Workplace Drug Testing Is Needed

 There are also circumstances wherein drug testing is done in sports competitions and post-accident scenarios.
 This is to gauge what really happened during accidents and injuries.

 - What laboratory tests needed and used for drug testing?

-Please note that it is important to make sure that drug testing is done in a certified laboratory.
-Drug testing is a two-step process using Immunoassay and Gas Chromatography-Mass Spectrometry (GC/MS).
+Please note that it is important to make sure that presumptive positive results are confirmed in a certified laboratory.
+Random drug testing should involve a two-step process using Immunoassay and Gas Chromatography-Mass Spectrometry (GC/MS).